-Expenditure Period
+Expenditure Periods

-FVPSA funds may be used for expenditures on and after October 1 of each fiscal year for which they are granted, and will be available for expenditure through September 30 of the following fiscal year, i.e., FY 2008 funds may be used for expenditures from October 1, 2007, through September 30, 2009.
-Funds will be available for obligations only through September 30, 2008, and must be liquidated by September 30, 2009.
+The FVPSA funds may be used for expenditures on and after October 1 of each fiscal year for which they are granted, and will be available for expenditure through September 30 of the following fiscal year, i.e., FY 2008 funds may be used for expenditures from October 1, 2007 through September 30, 2009.
+Funds are available for obligation only through September 30, 2008, and must be liquidated by September 30, 2009.

-Re-allotted funds, if any, are available for expenditure until the end of the fiscal year following the fiscal year that the funds became available for reallotment.
-FY 2008 grant funds that are made available to the States through reallotment, under section 304(d)(2), must be expended by the State no later than September 30, 2009.
+Reallotted funds, if any, are available for expenditure until the end of the fiscal year following the fiscal year that the funds became available for reallotment.
+FY 2008 grant funds that are made available to Tribes and Tribal organizations through reallotment must be expended by the grantee no later than September 30, 2009.